 Congratulations — you’re pregnant!
 You want to give your baby the best possible start in life, and that begins with expert, comprehensive prenatal care.

-“Finding the right obstetrician is an important step in the health of both you and your baby,” says Scripps OB/GYN Dale Mitchell, MD, an OB-GYN at Scripps Clinic.
+“Finding the right obstetrician is an important step in the health of both you and your baby,” says Dale Mitchell, MD, an OB-GYN at Scripps Clinic.
 “Your obstetrician will be the one caring for you and your baby from now until you give birth, so choose someone you feel comfortable with and trust.”

 Your primary care physician or gynecologist may be able to recommend an obstetrician, or look into the physician referral service at the hospital where you will deliver.
 Ask friends and family members who have had children if they have recommendations as well.

 It is very important that your physician is someone you can talk to and openly discuss your labor preferences.
 They should provide the time to answer your questions and you should have confidence in their ability.
 This may take several visits to the office to establish, and don’t be afraid to change providers if needed.

 Ask about taking a virtual tour of the maternity ward to get a personal look at where you will deliver.
 Learn more about Scripps labor and delivery locations.